rondevera/jslintmate/README.markdown

   (JSHint)&mdash;both customizable.
 Navigate the full problem list with your mouse/trackpad or keyboard.
 * Support for **options files** that can be kept in your home directory or in project repositories.
-They can be read not just by JSLintMate, but also by teammates' lint tools in other editors, continuous integration systems, automated testing systems, and more.
+They use standard JSON/YAML formats, so they can be read not just by JSLintMate, but also by teammates' lint tools in other editors, continuous integration systems, automated testing systems, and more.
 Great for helping your team use the same coding standards everywhere.
 * Support for using your own **custom or edge build** of JSLint or JSHint.